Illustration of a polymer molecule

 Xiaoyue Ni

-Assistant Professor of Mechanical Engineering and Materials Science
+Assistant Professor of the Thomas Lord Department of Mechanical Engineering and Materials Science

 Research Interests: Flexible electronics, precision measurement, non-destructive testing, deformation physics of random media, mechanical metamaterials, robotic materials and smart structures, machine learning